p4lang/open-p4studio/README.md

 + Example P4_16 programs and PTF tests
 + Git submodule referring to the latest version of the P4 compiler in the repository https://github.com/p4lang/p4c tested with this code.
-+ bfrt_python code is included, but the build process needs some fixes before this is available for use.

 This supports developing and compiling P4 programs for Tofino 1 and 2, developing control plane software that runs with the simulation model